 Below is a photo of Meg with Mark Haden

-Below is a photo of Keith Smith explaining the situation in Abbotsford’s Harm Reduction policy
+Below is a photo of a discussion of the situation in Abbotsford’s Harm Reduction policy

 Below is a photo of Mel Lehan, Ann Livingston and Libby Davis, MP for Vancouver East